pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

     print(calculate_mode(inputs))

-How can we get that into a website?
+How can we turn that into a website?
 We could display, say, 100 input fields and let the user leave the ones they don't want blank, but (a) that would look hideous, and (b) it would leave people who wanted to get the mode of 150 numbers stuck.